mjpclab/go-http-file-server/README.md

     Serve files under a specific sub url path.
     Could be useful if server is behind a reverse proxy and received the request without proxying path stripped.
---base <path> ...
-    Similar to --prefix, but the path is case-insensitive.

 --default-sort <sortBy>
     Default sort rule for files and directories.